Amanimalel

 Amanimalel (also Amanimalēl and Amanimalil) was a Kushite queen of the Napatan kingdom of Nubia, likely a spouse of king Senkamanisken living in the second half of the 7th century BC.
 She is mostly known from one or possibly two statues of her of very high quality.

 Chronology and family

 Amanimalel lived in the second half of the 7th century BC.
-Several date have been proposed for her queenship based on those estimated for Senkamanisken's rule: 643–623 BC, or 642–623 BC.
+Several dates have been proposed for her queenship based on those estimated for Senkamanisken's rule: 643–623 BC, or 642–623 BC.

 Amanimalel is presumed to have been a queen consort of Senkamanisken, who was also married to queen Nasalsa and, possibly, Masalaye.
 As such, Amanimalel could be the mother of queens Asata and Madekan who espoused kings Aspelta and Anlamani, respectively.
 These possibilities are debated however because of the lack of direct evidence on the matter.
 Amanimalel's parents are equally uncertain, she could be a daughter of Atlanersa.